alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 In the original domain-general setting in which the SAFE-D principles were designed, informed consent and autonomous decision-making were captured under principles such as fairness and explainability (e.g. ensuring that information about an algorithmic decision is *accessible* and *explainable* to users).
 However, as we will see shortly, there are nuances in the design, development, and deployment of digital mental healthcare that put pressure on the choice of subsuming these values into another principle.

 Secondly, there are other principles, such as `human-centred`, `human rights`, `honesty` and `closed loop systems` that are either ambiguous or do not fit cleanly into the existing framework.
-In the context of the first two, this is simply because they stand outside of the framework as meta-principles.
-For instance, the SAFE-D principles have been put forward as a means for safeguarding human rights.
+In the context of the first two, this is simply because they stand outside of the SAFE-D principles as meta-frameworks (e.g. human rights law).
+For instance, the SAFE-D principles have been put forward as a means for safeguarding human rights[^coe].
 However, in the case of `honesty` and `closed loop systems`, there was simply insufficient information during discussion to determine whether these are merely outliers or express an existing attribute that fits within the framework.

+[^coe]: Leslie, D. et al. (2022).
+Human rights, democracy, and the rule of law assurance framework for AI systems: A proposal.
+Accessed: [https://rm.coe.int/huderaf-coe-final-1-2752-6741-5300-v-1/1680a3f688](https://rm.coe.int/huderaf-coe-final-1-2752-6741-5300-v-1/1680a3f688)

 Fortunately, the activities and discussion from the second workshop help emphasise more salient topics that were deemed significant by the stakeholders.